Something with Numbers

-Something with Numbers is a rock band based in Australia.
-The band was formed on the New South Wales Central Coast, in Australia, in 2001.
+Something with Numbers were an Australian indie rock band formed on the New South Wales Central Coast in 2001.
 They have released an EP and four studio albums in their 7-year career.
 Something with Numbers found success in 2006, with the release of "Apple of the Eye (Lay Me Down)", which peaked at No. 34 on the ARIA Singles Chart, and placed No. 64 on the Triple J Hottest 100, 2006.

 History

 2001–2005: Early history and first releases

 Something with Numbers formed in 2001, coming out of the Central Coast punk scene in New South Wales.
 The name of the band derived from a friend's suggestion that the band's name should be "something with numbers" (meant in the vein of blink-182 or Sum 41).

 The band soon signed to small indie label, Below Par Records, and worked towards releasing their first EP, The Barnicles & Stripes, in 2002.
 Two years later, in 2004, Something with Numbers released their debut album, Etiquette.